kahypar/mt-kahypar/README.md

     sudo apt-get install libtbb-dev libhwloc-dev libboost-program-options-dev

+### MacOS

+The following command will install most of the required dependencies on a MacOS machine:

+    brew install tbb boost hwloc

 ### Windows

 The following instructions setup the environment used to build Mt-KaHyPar on Windows machines: